Skip to main content

 Written by Sara Jenis

-The CodeHS Playground is a place where you can complete projects that are assigned by a teacher and create your own open-ended projects.
-You can start a Scratch or ScratchJr project and create anything that you can imagine!
+The CodeHop Playground is a place where you can complete projects that are assigned by a teacher and create your own open-ended projects.
+You can start a CodeHop or CodeHopJr project and create anything that you can imagine!
 In your Playground, each of your classroom Sections is represented as a folder.

 As a teacher, you can access your Playground from the left side navigation bar.
-Students will automatically be taken to their Playground when they log in to CodeHS.
+Students will automatically be taken to their Playground when they log in to CodeHop.

 Completing Assigned Projects